oscal-compass/compliance-trestle-fedramp/CONTRIBUTING.md

 ### Merging and release workflow

-The `compliance-trestle-fedramp` follows the same release and merging workflow `trestle` follows.
+The `compliance-trestle-fedramp` project follows the same release and merging workflow `trestle` follows.
 Please refer to the [trestle release and merging workflow](https://github.com/oscal-compass/compliance-trestle/blob/develop/CONTRIBUTING.md#trestle-merging-and-release-workflow).

 ## Typing, docstrings and documentation